hengadev/leviosa/README.md

 # Event Reservation api
-1. Frontend in astro
+1. Frontend in svelte
-2. Backend usings se rverless function in lambda
+2. Backend in golang